JaehyeongPark06/NYUx-CPP.PRG.3/README.md

 # NYUx-CPP.PRG.3
-All the labs from the NYUx: Introduction to Data Structures course.
+Labs from the NYUx: Introduction to Data Structures course.